L2L-OakFrog/8-the-superhero-direction/README.md

 # Hello!

-This is a Website to create a foundation.
+This is a Website to create a club for billionaires.

 Here You Can:
-1. Create a Team with some respective members
+1. Create a Team with some respective members,
-2. See all of their required details
+2. See all of their required details,
-3. Make plans with all of the information and connect with your team members
+3. Make plans with all of the information and connect with your team members.